scherroman/mugen/README.md

 5 - Save a reusable spec file detailing the structure of the music video.

-6 - Optionally output all the video segments that compose the music video, so that users can edit and compose the music video elsewhere.

 Note: The audio should have a sample rate of 44.1 KHz for accurate rhythm analysis via essentia.

+## Requirements

+You'll need a python virtual environment with Python 2.7 and the pip packages listed in the conda [environment](environment.yml) for this repository.
+I recommend using [miniconda](http://conda.pydata.org/miniconda.html) as shown in the installation walkthrough below.

+You'll also need to install the python bindings for [essentia](https://github.com/MTG/essentia) >= 2.1, my fork of moviepy [scherroman/moviepy](https://github.com/scherroman/moviepy), and [tesseract](https://github.com/tesseract-ocr/tesseract) >= 3.04.

+Recommended install order: tesseract -> conda virtual environment -> essentia -> moviepy

-## Installation (Mac OS X)
+## Installation Walkthrough (Mac OS X)

 **1 - [Install Miniconda](http://conda.pydata.org/miniconda.html) (A Python virtual environment and package manager)**